Willzh2025/PredictiveAnalyticsProject/report/report_2.md

 - **Mercedes-Benz** dominates the vehicles featuring off-white interiors, consistent with premium design choices.
 - Other luxury brands like **BMW** and **Lexus** appear but in much smaller counts.

+---

+### Summary of EDA

+My exploratory analysis revealed several key insights:

+- **Price Drivers**: Vehicle age (year), mileage (odometer), and market benchmark (MMR) are strongly associated with selling price, with MMR showing the highest correlation.
+- **Category Patterns**: Body type, brand, and color exhibit notable price differences—luxury brands and niche colors often correlate with higher prices.
+- **Market Skew**: Selling price, MMR, and odometer all show right-skewed distributions, suggesting the presence of high-end and high-mileage outliers.
+- **Transmission Trends**: Automatic vehicles dominate the dataset and show a wide range in selling prices.
+- **Temporal Variation**: Sales volume peaked in early 2015, potentially due to seasonal or economic trends.

+These findings not only help shape our preprocessing and feature selection strategy, but also validate the dataset’s suitability for supervised learning and regression modeling.